bmeares/Meerschaum/meerschaum/README.md

 Below is a brief description of the Meerschaum internal modules.
 For further information, please visit [docs.meerschaum.io](https://docs.meerschaum.io/).

 - `_internal`
-  Internal modules, such as `Plugin` and `User` implementations are defined here.
+  Internal modules, such as `docs`, `gui`, and `term` implementations are defined here.
 Modules within `_internal` are not intended for public API use.

 - `actions`
   Default actions such as `show` and `bootstrap` are implemented as sub-modules and may be accessed from the `meerschaum.actions.actions` dictionary.
-Plugins are loaded into `actions.plugins` on startup, and actions from plugins are added to the actions dictionary.
+Actions from plugins are added to the actions dictionary.

-  Additionally, command-line arguments and the shell implementation are defined as sub-modules.

 - `api`
   The `fastapi` app and `dash` web app are defined here.